gjsoaresc/variacao-ativo/README.md

 ## View active variations

-**After dev server is started router will automatically redirect to PETR4.SA active** **To view another active simply change the url with the active name like:**
+**After dev server is started router will automatically redirect to PETR4.SA active,**

+**To view another active simply change the url with the active name like:**

 ```bash